An explicit KO-degree map and applications: Grothendieck--Witt groups

 When $X=\Spec (R)$, the groups defined above coincide with hermitian $K$-theory groups as defined by M. Karoubi \cite{Karoubi73,Karoubi80}.
-More precisely, Karoubi considers the spaces $GW(R) \times BO(R)^+$ and ${}_{-1}GW(R) \times BSp(R)^+$ and defines $KO_i(R) = \pi_i(GW(R) \times BO(R)^+)$ and $KSp_i(R) = \pi_i({}_{-1}GW(R) \times BSp(R)^+)$; here $GW(R)$ is the usual Grothendieck-Witt group of isomorphism classes of non-degenerate symmetric bilinear forms over $R$ and ${}_{-1}GW(R)$ is the Grothendieck-Witt group of non-degenerate symplectic spaces over $R$ (note: our notation differs slightly from that of Karoubi, but we hope it is more suggestive).
+More precisely, Karoubi considers the spaces $GW(R) \times BO(R)^+$ and ${}_{-1}GW(R) \times BSp(R)^+$ and defines $KO_i(R) = \pi_i(GW(R) \times BO(R)^+)$ and $KSp_i(R) = \pi_i({}_{-1}GW(R) \times BSp(R)^+)$; here $GW(R)$ is the usual Grothendieck--Witt group of isomorphism classes of non-degenerate symmetric bilinear forms over $R$ and ${}_{-1}GW(R)$ is the Grothendieck--Witt group of non-degenerate symplectic spaces over $R$ (note: our notation differs slightly from that of Karoubi, but we hope it is more suggestive).
 Schlichting shows in \cite[Corollary A.2]{SchlichtingHKT} that there are canonical isomorphisms of the form

-Karoubi defines $U$-theory and $V$-theory groups in terms of homotopy fibers of natural ``hyperbolic" and ``forgetful" maps (see below) and the groups $GW^1_i(R)$ and $GW^3_i(R)$ coincide with the groups ${}_{-1}U_i(R)$ and $U_i(R)$ respectively \cite[Theorema 6.1-2]{SchlichtingHKT}.
+Karoubi defines $U$-theory and $V$-theory groups in terms of homotopy fibers of natural ``hyperbolic" and ``forgetful" maps (see below) and the groups $GW^1_i(R)$ and $GW^3_i(R)$ coincide with the groups ${}_{-1}U_i(R)$ and $U_i(R)$ respectively \cite[Theorems 6.1-2]{SchlichtingHKT}.

-Grothendieck-Witt groups are equipped with a multiplicative structure by \cite[\S 9.2]{SchlichtingHKT}.
-More precisely, the tensor product of complexes induces products
+Grothendieck--Witt groups are equipped with a multiplicative structure by \cite[\S 9.2]{SchlichtingHKT}.
+More precisely, the tensor product of complexes induces product maps